When will it be visible in the UK and the date of the full moon in 2021 - ExBulletin

 A total lunar eclipse, also known as a ‘blood moon’, occurs when the moon enters Earth’s shadow.
 At the distance of the moon, this shadow looks like a target in the center of the dartboard.

-The umbral shadows slowly move across the lunar disk until they completely engulf the Moons disk.
+The umbral shadows move slowly until they completely engulf the Moons disk.
 You might think that the moon will disappear from view at this point, but that’s usually not the case.
-Earth’s atmosphere acts like a lens, refracting or bending the sun’s red light to fill in dark shadows.
+Earth’s atmosphere acts like a lens, refracting or bending the red light of the sun to fill in the dark shadows.
 As a result, the moon’s usual bright white hue turns into a deep blood orange.

 Space fans will remember that on January 21, 2019, the last total lunar eclipse adorned our skies.
 Overall, the celestial sight, which is both a full moon and a supermoon, lasted 5 hours 11 minutes and 33 seconds, with a maximum total peaking at 5 o’clock. :12 am.